Assessing Detoxification Through Routine Blood Tests and Recognizing Signs and Symptoms

 Fibromyalgia is more commonly experienced by women, and the incidence increases with age.
 In the US alone, approximately 10 million people suffer from this condition, and it affects 3-6% of the world’s population.
 In attempting to discover and understand the underlying cause of fibromyalgia, an interesting observation was made: when a person is estrogen dominant, the estrogen hormone has an affinity to bind to pain nerve endings.
 This means that there is a strong correlation of estrogen dominance as a causative feature of fibromyalgia.

-What about the role of genetics?
 We’ve been conditioned to believe that genetics—our family medical history—are our destiny.
 The good news is that we now know that isn’t the case.
 While we can’t ignore genetics, research has found that genes carry information that is being influenced by everything in life: environment, lifestyle, exercise, diet, sleep, relationships, spirituality, where we live—all these factors influence genetic expression (not destiny).